CyberArk Privileged Access Manager vs Trellix Network Detection and Response comparison

 Find out what your peers are saying about CyberArk Privileged Access Manager vs. Trellix Network Detection and Response and other solutions.
 Updated: September 2019.

-CyberArk Privileged Access Manager is ranked 1st in Privileged Access Management (PAM) with 142 reviews while Trellix Network Detection and Response is ranked 9th in Advanced Threat Protection (ATP) with 35 reviews.
-CyberArk Privileged Access Manager is rated 8.8, while Trellix Network Detection and Response is rated 8.6.
+CyberArk Privileged Access Manager is ranked 1st in Privileged Access Management (PAM) with 144 reviews while Trellix Network Detection and Response is ranked 9th in Advanced Threat Protection (ATP) with 37 reviews.
+CyberArk Privileged Access Manager is rated 8.8, while Trellix Network Detection and Response is rated 8.4.
 The top reviewer of CyberArk Privileged Access Manager writes "Lets you ensure relevant, compliant access in good time and with an audit trail, yet lacks clarity on MITRE ATT&CK".
-On the other hand, the top reviewer of Trellix Network Detection and Response writes "Blocks traffic and DDoS attacks ".
-CyberArk Privileged Access Manager is most compared with Cisco ISE (Identity Services Engine), Microsoft Entra ID, Delinea Secret Server, WALLIX Bastion and One Identity Safeguard, whereas Trellix Network Detection and Response is most compared with Fortinet FortiSandbox, Palo Alto Networks WildFire, Zscaler Internet Access, Fortinet FortiGate and Vectra AI.
+On the other hand, the top reviewer of Trellix Network Detection and Response writes "Offers in-depth investigation capabilities, integrates well and smoothly transitioned from a lower-capacity appliance to a higher one".
+CyberArk Privileged Access Manager is most compared with Cisco ISE (Identity Services Engine), Microsoft Entra ID, Delinea Secret Server, WALLIX Bastion and One Identity Safeguard, whereas Trellix Network Detection and Response is most compared with Fortinet FortiSandbox, Palo Alto Networks WildFire, Fortinet FortiGate, Zscaler Internet Access and Vectra AI.
 See our CyberArk Privileged Access Manager vs. Trellix Network Detection and Response report.

 We monitor all Privileged Access Management (PAM) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.